 Councils are usually composed of 14-20 members, half of whom are community representatives.

-Together, they work to provide recommendations based on simple majority.
+Together, they work to provide recommendations to improve patient services.

 Joining a PFAC allows you to have a direct impact on the health care community.
 Health networks have embraced PFACs because the committees help them learn directly from the consumer's point of view to improve care.

 You can be involved in redefining daily interactions for hospital stays, physician office visits, outpatient services, and testing.
 In the process, you help promote patient dignity and an ultimate healthcare experience.
-By working with your local healthcare provider staff, you can help:
+By working with your local healthcare provider staff, you can provide input that:

 41, Former Patient

 To people who don't know about PFAC, I would say that it is proof that AGH cares about its patients and community.
 They are seeking to create "people plans," not just business plans, and I believe that is the future of quality health care.
 I'm in a board room sharing my experiences and suggestions with the very people who made my care possible.

 PFAC member at Allegheny General Hospital since 2017